The Ultimate Guide On How To Properly Prepare Tea

 British Traditional Method

-One teaspoon of tea per tea cup is added to the tea kettle and one extra.
-This amount can vary according to the kind of tea and personal taste.
-Hot water is poured on top of the leaves and they are covered for the minutes required depending on the type of tea that is being prepared.
+To properly prepare British tea, add one teaspoon of tea per teacup to the kettle.
+Then, add an extra teaspoon for flavor.
+Of course, this amount can vary according to the kind of tea and personal taste.
+Pour hot water on top of the leaves and cover for the minutes required depending on the type of tea that is being prepared.

-A teaspoon of tea is placed in each tea cup.
-Almost-boiling water is poured into the cups.
-The mixture is stirred for several seconds using a bamboo whisk.
+In this method, you should place a teaspoon of tea into each cup.
+Then, pour almost-boiling water into the cups.
+Finally, stir the mixture for several seconds using a bamboo whisk.
+You should drink it in small sips, be careful!

-3 or 4 teaspoons of tea are added to half a liter of water.
-A small amount is poured into each cup.
+To properly prepare Russian tea, add 3 or 4 teaspoons of tea half a liter of water.
+From this strong tea, pour a small amount into each cup.

-The tea is placed in the tea kettle and a small amount of boiling water is added.
-This water is discarded.
-The tea kettle is filled with boiling water and it is allowed to steep for several minutes.
+Place the tea in the tea kettle and add a small amount of boiling water.
+Discard this initial strong tea.
+After emptying the kettle -leaving you with only the leaves-, refill the tea kettle with more boiling water and allow it to steep for several minutes.

-To make tea for six people, a liter of milk is used and two tablespoons of tea are used.
-The milk is heated to boiling and is poured over the tea.
-This mixture is allowed to steep for five minutes and then it is served.
+To make tea for six people, you will be using a liter of milk and two tablespoons of tea.
+Heat the milk to a boil and pour it over the tea.
+Allow the mixture to steep for five minutes and then serve it while still warm.

-It is sweetened to taste and spices are added, such as cinnamon, cardamom and ginger.
+Traditionally, you could add sweeteners and spices such as cinnamon, cardamom, and ginger.